cbcommunity/cb-administration-scripts/backup_restore/README.md

 - ssh into the master using the key
 - stop the cluster (or just the master)
 - perform the backup
-- copy backup archives under `./all_backups folder/YYYY-DD-MM-HH-mm-ss/10.X.Y.Z` folder
+- copy backup files under `./all_backups folder/YYYY-DD-MM-HH-mm-ss/10.X.Y.Z` folder
 - start the cluster/master back

 ######Master ssh key is not present: